 Four of the five cabin camps in Prince William Forest Park are listed on the National Register of Historic Places.
 Each camp is composed of group of wood, stone, and brick structures constructed by the Civilian Conservation Corps and Works Progress Administration workers of the Great Depression.
 The camps were built as summer camps that the government hoped would instill the poor children of Washington, DC with the 'character and health-building' benefits of the great outdoors.
 In World War II, the camps were used by the Office of Strategic Services as a spy training area.

 Cabin Camp 1

 Cabin Camp 1 was the first camp completed by the CCC.
-It sleeps 151 visitors.
+It sleeps 205 visitors.
 Its dining hall and craft lodges are some of the best examples of rustic architecture in the park.
 Stone foundations and fireplaces and whole log supports showcase the beautiful native materials used by the CCC in construction.
-The sleeping cabins in this camp are newer construction (circa 1980s) and some are even handicapped-accessible.
+The sleeping cabins in this camp are newer construction (circa 1980s) and sleep 2 - 10 campers.
+Some sleeping cabins are handicapped-accessible.
 Learn more about Cabin Camp 1.

 Cabin Camp 2